girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/stocks-and-bonds/activities-bonds.md

-## What did you hear?
-<sparkle-feed-post assignment-name="What did you hear?" ></sparkle-feed-post>

-## What did you see?
+## What was the central idea of this video?
-<sparkle-feed-post assignment-name="What did you see?" ></sparkle-feed-post>
+<sparkle-feed-post assignment-name="What was the central idea of this video?" ></sparkle-feed-post>

 ## What did you realize?
 <sparkle-feed-post assignment-name="What did you realize?" ></sparkle-feed-post>

-## What did you wonder?
-<sparkle-feed-post assignment-name="What did you wonder?" ></sparkle-feed-post>

-## What was the central idea of this video?
-<sparkle-feed-post assignment-name="What was the central idea of this video?" ></sparkle-feed-post>

-## Complete the Venn Diagram on the Jamboard using what you learned to describe the similarities and differences between stocks and bonds.

-<a href="https://jamboard.google.com/d/1OZFTesmAZK-gUF0kouDpY41sEA4nWznz-GROwA-iM1I/edit?usp=sharing" target="_blank">Click here to access the Jamboard</a>